 Flammable materials are, for the most part, volatile substances that dissipate into the atmosphere–like gasoline.
 Stains remaining after laundering, on the other hand, are either un-removed contaminants or, more likely, simply discoloration of the fabric.
 It may be difficult to determine that flammable soils have been completely removed, but indicators would include the presence of stains and/or odors after laundering.
 However, staining alone is not an indication that the soil has not been adequately removed.
 If it appears that the garments may still be contaminated after home wash, laundering at a local commercial or industrial laundry may be required.
 Dry cleaning may be used to remove oils and greases.

-In conclusion, you can see it’s very important to care for your FR clothing and to ensure the clothing isn’t compromised and continues to work for you.
+In conclusion, you can see it’s very important to care for your flame resistant clothing and to ensure the clothing isn’t compromised and continues to work for you.
 When you are out in any potential hazard, safety is never “good enough.”